samhi113/curlingSite/README.md

 3. **Iconic Players**

    - Description: Who are some celebrities that play curling you might know of?
    - Responsible: Ari

 4. **The Science Behind Curling**

    - Description: The physics of curling.
 How does curling on ice work?
 Do the brushes help?
    - Responsible: Ari

 5. **The Olympic Teams**

    - Description: A page all about the diffrent olymipic teams and some info about them
    - Responsible: Salmane

 6. **Rules Of The Game**

    - Description: a page discrbing the rules of the game and how it's played
    - Responsible: Salmane

 7. **The Tools Of The Game**

    - Description: a page discrbing Equipments used to play the game
    - Responsible: Salmane

+8. **Wood v Ice**

+   - Description: How do the two surfaces compare?
+   - Responsible: Sam

+9. **History of the Game**

+   - Description: Where did it all begin?
+   - Responsible: Sam

+10. **Big Companies in the Sport**

+- Description: What does each company offer the sport?
+- Responsible: Sam

 ### Sources Cited